FrankerFaceZ/Link-Service/README.md

 visiting [https://localhost:8002](https://localhost:8002) in your browser and making an exception for the certificate.

-Once you've done that, you can go to `Debugging > Data Sources` in the FrankerFaceZ client and change the `Link Resolver` to `localhost` to start making requests to the local server.
+Once you've done that, you can use either the FrankerFaceZ client itself or our documentation's [Testing Tool](https://docs.frankerfacez.com/dev/link-preview/tester) to start making requests to the local server.

+When using the FrankerFaceZ client, you'll need to open the control center to `Debugging > Data Sources` and change the `Link Resolver` to `Local Dev Server`.

+When using the documentation Testing Tool, just change the `Provider` to `Local Dev Server`.

 At that point, you just pick a URL for testing or enter a custom URL and you go to work implementing your custom resolver.

 ### Configuration